 If we know that the teachers who made the most difference in our lives were those who allowed us to soar with our strengths, then why would we not want to do the same in our classrooms?
 We need to use our unique set of strengths to be sure that every student learns and grows every day and feels like a real human being.

-Roseanne Liesveld is a senior managing consultant at Gallup and the co-author of Teach with Your Strengths: How Great Teachers Inspire Their Students (Gallup Press, 2005).
+Further reading: Teach with Your Strengths - How Great Teachers Inspire Their Students (Gallup Press, 2005).